even4void/aliquote/content/post/computing-inverse-cdf-gaussian.md

 > Added asymptotic expansions to increase range when given log probabilities, and a Newton iteration to fix up answers in the tricky spot between -20000 and -744.

-Note that test cases are provided int he original article such that you can easily verify that your own implementation provide expected results:
+Note that test cases are provided in the original article such that you can easily verify that your own implementation provides the expected results:

 $$
 \begin{equation}